 I think it serves better as a secondary recommendation nexr to brave for users who know what they are getting in to.

-I don’t necessarily think we should be making opinions about the desired user experience people have, that kind of falls under our guidelines at Threat Modeling - Privacy Guides.
+I don’t necessarily think we should be making opinions about the desired user experience people have, that kind of falls under our guidelines at Threat Modeling: The First Step on Your Privacy Journey - Privacy Guides.
 If we’re only evaluating the order based on the technical privacy and security features, and the UX differences are clearly described and left up to user choice, then the proposed order in the PR makes the most sense to me IMO.

 Well in my experience, most often we recommend stuff from more user friendly to less user friendly(roughly) same with the technical requirements being on the bottem of the page.